Check back, often, and visit us on FaceBook for the latest happenings.

 See our Sunday Services page for details on upcoming services.

-Certified Kripalu Yoga Teacher Rachel Tome will teach Chair Yoga at UUCJ, 1255 Prendergast Avenue in Jamestown, N.Y.
+Certified Kripalu Yoga Teacher Rachel Tome will continue to teach Chair Yoga at UUCJ, 1255 Prendergast Avenue in Jamestown, N.Y., on Wednesdays, October 23 - November 20, from 1:30 - 2:30pm.

 These classes will emphasize improving flexibility and balance, with each person working to the best of their ability, recognizing that flexibility and balance change from class to class.
 The sessions will teach breathing, stretching, and relaxation techniques while emphasizing the practices of being present, listening to one’s body, and accepting where one is today in terms of flexibility, strength, and alignment.